Home Theater Headphones Are A Good Idea

 You’ve got all your favorite snacks, you’re in your favorite lounging gear, and everything just seems kosher.
 But unbeknownst to you, it’s not.

 What you don’t realize in the midst of your personal cinema time is that you have the volume incredibly loud.
-It doesn’t feel like it because it’s normal to you, but it is.
+It doesn’t feel like it because it’s normal to you, but it might be.

 Before you know it, your neighbor/parent/significant other starts nagging to you about cutting it down; or off even.

-Blah.
-That’s never a fun situation, especially when you just want to enjoy your stuff.
-But there is a workaround for those late nights and times where your speakers can’t be used; cue headphones!
+Yeah that’s never a fun situation, especially when you just want to enjoy your stuff.
+But luckily for your, there’s a workaround for those late nights and times where your speakers can’t be used; cue headphones!

-See most people would associate headphones with listening to music normally.
+See most people would associate headphones with listening to music or even gaming normally.
 But with a little thinking outside of the box, guess what else they could be used for?

 Yup you guessed it, home theater!